Aziz-Zeghal/FinalProject_2025_aziz.zeghal/README.md

 This repository contains the implementation of different short video recommender systems with the KuaiRec dataset.

+The main focus of the project was the *Two-Tower Neural Network* model.
 ---

 ## **Table of Contents**